 More studies have helped the medical community to better understand the disorder.
 Dissociative Identity Disorder Awareness Day sheds light on the disorder and helps those affected.

 Dissociative Identity Disorder Awareness Day timeline

-The Statistical Manual for the Use of Institutions for the Insane refers to the condition as hysteria.
+The Statistical Manual for the Use of Institutions for the Insane refers to the condition as hysterical neurosis.

-The condition is referred to as dissociated personality disorder.
+The condition is referred to as dissociated personality reaction.

 The name changes and becomes Multiple Personality Disorder.

 The condition is now called dissociative identity disorder.

 Some symptoms of D.I.D. include confusion, memory loss, and an altered mood and mental state.

 D.I.D. can lead to distorted views of the body and a feeling of being unable to recognize oneself in the mirror.